Recording Phone Calls, Conversations, Meetings and Hearings

 • Check the law of your state before you record a phone call or conversation.
 Recording phone calls and conversations without consent may expose you to criminal and civil liability, so you will want to be aware of what is permissible before taking action.
 When you do your research, pay attention to your state's consent requirement -- i.e., whether one party's consent is sufficient to make recording lawful, or whether you need to get all parties' consent.
 For state-specific information for the fifteen most populous U.S. states and the District of Columbia, see the State Law: Recording section in this guide.
 For states not yet covered in this guide, see the Reporters Committee for Freedom of the Press' Can We Tape?

-• Play if safe and get consent to record from all the parties.
+• Get consent to record from all necessary parties.
 In many states, the consent of one party is sufficient to make recording lawful.
 But the legal situation becomes more uncertain when parties to a phone call are located in different states.
-To avoid legal problems, it is best to get consent from all parties to this kind of multi-state conversation before recording.
-Even when all parties to a conversation are in the same place, it cannot hurt (and it may help) to get consent from everyone.
+To avoid legal problems, it is best to review the law in all states where parties to the call are located.
+If any party is in a state that requires the consent of all parties, it is best to get the consent of all parties to the call (regardless of their state) before recording.
+Even when all parties to a conversation are in a state which only requires the consent of one party, it cannot hurt (and it may help) to get consent from everyone.

 • Get consent on tape.
 The best way to document that you have obtained consent is to record the consent along with the phone call or conversation.
 As a practical matter, this will require (1) notifying the person you intend to record of your intent to record; (2) getting consent off-the-record; (3) starting the recording; and then (4) asking the person to confirm on-the-record that he or she consents to the recording.